CI-Dominik/pp2-card-battle/README.md

 ![Screenshot of the health display](docs/health-display.jpg)

 ## Player area
 * In the player area, there is a display of the cards that are currently in the player's hand and arrow buttons to scroll through them.
 On the right side, the card's values are displayed.
-Those are its name, a short description and in some cases a special ability.<br>
+Those are its name, a short description and in some cases a special ability.
+To feel some kind of connection to the cards and their abilities, the values of them are fixed.
+So when the player draws them again, they immediately know what the card does.<br>
 Below those values, the buttons to add cards to the phase's stack, undo the last action or start the fight are placed.

 <br>